wolfBhuffn/Kwame_Lockley/README.md

 ## Tech Skills

 ### Test planning and design:
-A QA Test Engineer should be able to create effective test plans and test cases that cover all functional and non-functional requirements of the software.
+I am able to create effective test plans and test cases that cover all functional and non-functional requirements of the software.
 This includes understanding the business requirements and user stories, and designing tests that validate the expected behavior of the software.

 ### Test automation:
-A QA Test Engineer should have experience with test automation tools and frameworks such as Selenium, Appium, or TestNG.
+I have experience with test automation tools and frameworks such as Selenium, Appium, or TestNG.
 They should be able to create and execute automated tests, and interpret the results to identify and report defects.

 ### Programming skills:
-A QA Test Engineer should have a strong understanding of programming languages such as Java, Python, or JavaScript, as well as experience with version control systems such as Git.
-They should be able to write scripts and automation code to support testing efforts and integrate testing into the overall software development process.
+I have a strong understanding of programming languages such as Java and JavaScript, as well as experience with version control systems such as Git.
+I am able to write scripts and automation code to support testing efforts and integrate testing into the overall software development process.

 ### Defect management:
-A QA Test Engineer should be able to use defect tracking and management tools such as Jira or Bugzilla to report, track, and manage defects found during testing.
-They should also be able to communicate defects clearly to developers, and work collaboratively with development teams to resolve defects.
+I am able to use defect tracking and management tools such as Jira or Bugzilla to report, track, and manage defects found during testing.
+I am also able to communicate defects clearly to developers, and work collaboratively with development teams to resolve defects.

 ### Performance testing:
-A QA Test Engineer should be familiar with performance testing tools such as JMeter or LoadRunner, and should be able to design and execute performance tests that validate the scalability and stability of the software.
+I am familiar with performance testing tools such as JMeter or LoadRunner, and am able to design and execute performance tests that validate the scalability and stability of the software.

 ### Security testing:
-A QA Test Engineer should have a basic understanding of security testing concepts and tools, such as OWASP ZAP or Burp Suite.
-They should be able to design and execute security tests that validate the security of the software.
+I have a basic understanding of security testing concepts and tools, such as OWASP ZAP or Burp Suite.
+I am able to design and execute security tests that validate the security of the software.

 ### Continuous integration and delivery (CI/CD):
-A QA Test Engineer should have a basic understanding of CI/CD processes and tools such as Jenkins, CircleCI or GitLab.
-They should be able to integrate testing into the CI/CD pipeline, and use automation to ensure that testing is performed consistently and reliably across all environments.
+I have a basic understanding of CI/CD processes and tools such as Jenkins, CircleCI or GitLab.
+I am able to integrate testing into the CI/CD pipeline, and use automation to ensure that testing is performed consistently and reliably across all environments.

 ### API testing:
-A QA Test Engineer should be familiar with API testing tools such as Postman or SoapUI, and should be able to design and execute API tests that validate the functionality and performance of the software's API.
+I am familiar with API testing tools such as Postman or SoapUI, and I am able to design and execute API tests that validate the functionality and performance of the software's API.

 ### Database testing:
-A QA Test Engineer should have a basic understanding of SQL, and be able to design and execute database tests that validate the integrity of the data and ensure that the software interacts correctly with the database.
+I have a basic understanding of SQL, and am able to design and execute database tests that validate the integrity of the data and ensure that the software interacts correctly with the database.

 ### Mobile testing:
-If the software includes a mobile app, a QA Test Engineer should have experience with mobile testing tools such as Appium or Calabash, and should be able to design and execute tests that validate the functionality and performance of the app on different devices and operating systems.
+I have experience with mobile testing tools such as Appium or Calabash, and am able to design and execute tests that validate the functionality and performance of the app on different devices and operating systems.

 ### Cross-browser testing:
-A QA Test Engineer should be able to design and execute tests that validate the compatibility of the software with different browsers, operating systems, and devices.
+I am able to design and execute tests that validate the compatibility of the software with different browsers, operating systems, and devices.

 ### Accessibility testing:
-A QA Test Engineer should have a basic understanding of accessibility testing concepts and tools, such as axe or Wave.
-They should be able to design and execute tests that validate the accessibility of the software for users with disabilities.
+I have a basic understanding of accessibility testing concepts and tools, such as axe or Wave.
+I am able to design and execute tests that validate the accessibility of the software for users with disabilities.

 ### Test data management:
-A QA Test Engineer should be able to manage test data effectively, including generating and maintaining test data sets, managing test data dependencies, and ensuring the security and privacy of test data.
+I am able to manage test data effectively, including generating and maintaining test data sets, managing test data dependencies, and ensuring the security and privacy of test data.

 ### DevOps tools and processes:
-A QA Test Engineer should have a basic understanding of DevOps tools and processes, such as containerization, orchestration, and monitoring, and be able to integrate testing into the DevOps workflow.
+I have a basic understanding of DevOps tools and processes, such as containerization, orchestration, and monitoring, and be able to integrate testing into the DevOps workflow.

 ### Exploratory testing:
-A QA Test Engineer should have strong exploratory testing skills, which involves using critical thinking and creativity to identify defects that may not be captured by scripted test cases.
+I have strong exploratory testing skills, which involves using critical thinking and creativity to identify defects that may not be captured by scripted test cases.

 ### Test case management:
-A QA Test Engineer should be able to manage test cases effectively, including organizing test cases into test suites, maintaining traceability between requirements and test cases, and ensuring that test cases are up-to-date and relevant.
+I am able to manage test cases effectively, including organizing test cases into test suites, maintaining traceability between requirements and test cases, and ensuring that test cases are up-to-date and relevant.

 ### Code review:
-A QA Test Engineer should have experience with code review processes and tools such as GitHub, Bitbucket, or Gerrit.
-They should be able to review code changes for quality and completeness, and identify potential issues that could impact testing.
+I have experience with code review processes and tools such as GitHub, Bitbucket, or Gerrit.
+I am able to review code changes for quality and completeness, and identify potential issues that could impact testing.

 ### Agile methodologies:
-A QA Test Engineer should have a good understanding of Agile development methodologies such as Scrum or Kanban, and be able to work effectively as part of an Agile team.
+I have a good understanding of Agile development methodologies such as Scrum or Kanban, and I am able to work effectively as part of an Agile team.

 ### Communication skills:
-A QA Test Engineer should have strong communication skills, both verbal and written.
-They should be able to clearly communicate testing results and defects to stakeholders, collaborate effectively with development teams, and document testing processes and results.
+I have strong communication skills, both verbal and written.
+I am able to clearly communicate testing results and defects to stakeholders, collaborate effectively with development teams, and document testing processes and results.

 ### Risk management:
-A QA Test Engineer should have experience with risk management techniques such as risk analysis and risk mitigation planning.
-They should be able to identify potential risks and prioritize testing efforts based on the level of risk.
+I have experience with risk management techniques such as risk analysis and risk mitigation planning.
+I am able to identify potential risks and prioritize testing efforts based on the level of risk.

 ## Professional Education
 Bronx Community College, AAS Radiologic Technology